 |8||Death World: Maintaining a force on this planet is difficult at best, as the occupiers must deal with the constant attacks of the flora and fauna.
 The player who occupies this planet chooses a force that is 75% the points value of the attacking force during an invasion of this world (or add the same amount of points to the attacking force’s side as needed).|

 |7||Null Planet: Something about the chemical composition of the soil dulls connection to the warp on this planetoid.
 All HQ characters on both sides of the battle gain the Deny the Witch ability, whether or not they are a Psyker.|

 |6||Ash Wastes: Visibility is highly limited by the volcanic smoke columns and soot storms that sweep this planet.
 At the start of each round, each player rolls 2d6.
 Add the total of all four dice together.
 That is the maximum visibility range for both forces during those two turns.
 After completing both turns, roll for a new visibility level during the next two turns.|

 Players each have a static campaign score that they carry throughout the campaign.
 Each Wrap-Up Phase players should check and adjust their current score.

 - 1 Campaign Point for each planet they control

 - 1 additional Campaign Point for controlling their Artifact world (immediately reveal that Perk card to the other players)

 - 1 additional additional Campaign Point for controlling a world with their Shrine

-- 1 Campaign point for every 500 points of their army that is fully painted and based (up to 300 points for a total of six Campaign Points)
+- 1 Campaign point for every 50 points of their army that is fully painted and based (up to 300 points for a total of six Campaign Points)